sslcommerz/SSLCommerz-Woocommerce/README.md

 3. Move the whole directory to ```/wp-content/plugins/```
 4. Activate the plugin through the 'Plugins' menu in admin panel.

+**[NOTE]** This plugin will automatically set the IPN url, there is no need to set IPN in merchant panel when using this.

 ### Configuration

 1. Open Admin Panel.